maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Opens a channel with the number *aexp*, attached to the physical file at path/file *sexp1* with access mode *sexp2*. *aexp* must be between 0 and 255, and an error will be returned if that channel is already open or if there are too many files opened already.

-The file name in *sexp1* can be simply the name of a file, or contain a path as well.
+The file name in *sexp1* can be the name of a file alone, or contain a path as well.
 If there is no path, the file will be opened in the current directory, normally the same location as the RetroBASIC executable.
 If a path is provided, it will be expanded into a complete path and checked to ensure that the user can access the resulting file.
 Any given path/file can only be opened once, you cannot, for instance, open a file for writing in one channel and reading in another.

 The mode in *sexp2* is one of three single-character values, "r" for reading, "w" for writing, and "a" for appending, that is, writing to the end of an existing file.
 If the mode is "r" or "a", the file must already exist and will return an error otherwise.
 If the mode is "w" the file *cannot* already exist, and will return an error if it does.